Long Pines Land & Livestock

 Ranching has always been a way of life for Deb and Larry.
 Deb grew up on the nation’s largest purebred Rambouillet sheep ranch in northwestern South Dakota, which was the foundation for her keen interest in using production records and genetics.
 She is a graduate of South Dakota State University and was a graduate student at Oklahoma State.
 She has a son, Sterling who is an active part of Long Pines Land and Livestock.

 Since 1994, Deb has been the CEO/Administrator of Preferred Home Health Inc. which was a pioneer in providing at-home healthcare for rural communities.
 She is also a Harding County Commissioner and has served on a variety of non-profit boards.
-In 2016, Deb began serving a two-year term on the Irish Black Cattle Association's board of directors.
+In 2016, Deb began her tenure on the Irish Black Cattle Association's board of directors, for which she currently serves as chairman.

 A life-long cattleman, Larry is happiest when he’s in the saddle on a good horse watching his cattle graze.
 He grew up on a ranch near Mullen in the Nebraska Sand Hills.
 In 1956, his family purchased a ranch near Buffalo, SD and they moved north to Harding County.